 - Cephalexin might not work if you have a type of bacteria that are resistant to this antibiotic.
-However, in some cases, resistance is actually mistaken with bacterial biofilms.
+However, in some cases, resistance could be mistaken with bacterial biofilms.

 Cephalexin belongs to a category of cephalosporin antibiotics.

-I recently came across a study that demonstrated that another drug from cephalosporin group (Cephadroxil) promotes vaginal colonization with Escherichia coli, the number one bacteria causing UTIs.
+I recently came across a study that demonstrated that another drug from the cephalosporin group (Cephadroxil) promotes vaginal colonization with Escherichia coli (or E. coli), the number one bacteria causing UTIs.

 It’s probably not a stretch to assume, that Cephalexin could have a similar effect on the vaginal microbiome.

-Like any other antibiotic, Cephalexin will deplete your good bacteria and an yeast infection is an almost guaranteed side effect.
+Like any other antibiotic, Cephalexin will deplete your good bacteria and a yeast infection is an almost guaranteed side effect.

-Unfortunately, once your good bacteria are depleted you are not only more prone to an yeast infection but also more vulnerable to your own E. coli bacteria.
+Unfortunately, once your good bacteria are depleted, you are not only more prone to a yeast infection but also more vulnerable to your own E. coli bacteria.
 This, in turn, could lead to recurrent UTIs.

-If this is not your first UTI, know one thing: you are not fighting a single-celled bacteria that are free-floating in your bladder.
+If this is not your first UTI, know one thing: you are not fighting a single-celled bacterium that is free-floating in your bladder.
 Most likely, you are fighting bacterial biofilms.

-This bacterial method of defense called “bacterial biofilms”.
+This bacterial method of defense is called “bacterial biofilms”.

-There are several scenarios why after taking antibiotics you could still feel some or all UTI-like symptoms.
+There are several scenarios which could explain why after taking antibiotics you could still feel some or all UTI-like symptoms.

 First of all, you could be resistant to this particular medication.
-Second, it could be that you don’t even have a urinary tract infection.
+Second, it could be that it wasn’t even a UTI, to begin with.
 Obviously, it is critical to differentiate between these two options.

 Here is my in-depth interview with urologist Dr. Lisa Hawes explaining the difference and what you could do about UTI symptoms that persist after antibiotic treatment.

-Keep these questions in mind to discuss the length of antibiotic treatment with your physician.
+Keep these questions in mind when discussing the length of antibiotic treatment with your physician.

 The longer the duration of treatment, the higher your chances to develop an antibiotic-resistant bacteria.